PDL2CGamejolt/FNF-PaytenEdition/README.md

 Also includes extras!

-# To Do List

-* Naughty Settings.
-You know, like: https://fridaynightfunkin.fandom.com/wiki/Options
-* Adding everything else
-* A Sidescroll thing

 # Friday Night Funkin' - Psych Engine (funni psych readme)
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.